KamilBugnoKrk/WordTester/README.md

 ## About The Project

-There are several tools for learning foreign words using flashcards and spaced repetition, but I found that most of them don't include the functionality of learning in context.
-The main goal of this project is to create an application that requires to specify not only translated word but also a definition and example use of the given word.
-Thanks to it, I believe that the quality of learning and memorization will be increased.
+There are several tools for learning foreign words using flashcards and spaced repetition, but I found that most of them don't include the functionality of learning in a context.
+The main goal of this project is to create an application that requires you not only to provide the translation of a word but also a definition and example use of the given word.
+Thanks to it, I believe that the quality of your learning and memorization will be greatly improved.
 ### Built With

 * [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0)